“Mom, mom!” I’d just left my son’s room when I heard him call me back.

 Since then I’ve thought about her a lot.
 And what she represented to me…

-Service, duty, commitment, dignity, grace, loyalty & compassion.
+Service, duty, commitment, dignity, grace, loyalty and compassion.

 And what struck me the most, as I watched the countless news clips about the Queen, is this: